-When someone is diagnosed with dementia, there are a number of ways in which they can react.
+When someone is diagnosed with Dementia, there are a number of ways in which they can react.
 Taking in the news and then processing it can take its toll, both mentally and physically, leaving the individual feeling drained and unsure about their next steps.
-This reaction can also be influenced by the person’s previous experiences, their current mental state and their understanding of dementia.
+This reaction can also be influenced by the person’s previous experiences, their current mental state and their understanding of Dementia.
 It’s also common to see denial or confusion when the diagnosis is delivered, which can be exacerbated if the situation is not handled with due care and attention.
 We’ve listed some useful pieces of advice for those who may be going through this themselves, or for those who may be caring for someone who has been newly diagnosed.

-Talk to those around you
+2) Talk to those around you

-IP Homecare are on hand to support you or a loved one with the diagnosis of dementia.
+IP Homecare are on hand to support you or a loved one with the diagnosis of Dementia.
 Whether you’re looking for some extra support during the day or night or even longer periods of care – we’re here to help.

 To find out more call: 0808 274 8827